Skip to main content

 • photos or videos of the repair and items damaged by the problem

-Use our letter template to make a complaint.
-Copy and paste this sample text and personalise it with your details.
+You can use this letter template to help you to make a complaint.
+Copy and paste the sample text and personalise it with your details.

 Letter template: complain about repairs to the council or housing association